TO REDUCE TREATMENT COSTS

 in this one procedure.

-- Ask the doctors to
+the vets to

 take wide margins whether they believe the tumor to be malignant or